-One of the miracles of the human body is the manner in which it sends signals that control everything from the operation of internal organs to limb movement.
-When healthcare providers cause damage to the brain or spinal cord, the resulting paralysis can be devastating to patients who might permanently lose the capacity to earn a living or otherwise function normally in life.
+One of the miracles of the human body is the manner in which it sends signals.
+Singnals control everything from the operation of internal organs to limb movement.
+When healthcare providers cause damage to the brain or spinal cord, the resulting paralysis can be devastating.
+Patients might permanently lose the capacity to earn a living or otherwise function normally in life.

 Paralysis can affect a single muscle group or an entire region of the body.
 Local paralysis affects one part of the body.
 Paralysis can also be complete or partial.
 Complete paralysis means there is no sensation left in the affected areas.
 Partial paralysis means there can still be sensation felt.
 Some of the symptoms include:

 It is commonly categorized into three basic types:

 Call our office today for a FREE review of your personal injury case.
 We typically work on a contingent agreement basis, which means our fees are contingent upon the outcome of your case.

 Don’t Delay!
 You may have a valid claim!
 Let us help you get your compensation before the statute of limitations expires!